Extraction After Care Instructions

 Bleeding: It is normal to have slight bleeding for 2-3 days after extraction.
 It might be advisable to use an old pillowcase the first night following an extraction.
 Keep your head elevated with several pillows.
 Try not to spit.
 Do not drink through a straw because this promotes bleeding.
 If bleeding begins again, place a damp tea bag directly over the site and bite firmly for 20 minutes.

 Bruising: You may experience some mild bruising in the area of your extraction.
-This is a normal response in some persons and should not be a cause for alarm.
+This is a normal response for some and should not be a cause for alarm.

 Oral hygiene: Avoid rinsing your mouth or brushing your teeth in the extraction area for the first 12 hours.
 After 12 hours you may rinse gently with warm salt water (1/2 teaspoon of salt in 8 oz. of warm water) every 4-6 hours.
 Brush your teeth gently but thoroughly.